Colin McDonnell @colinhacks

 ) should render the homepage (/

 ).
-However, unlike a redirect, the URL should stay the same.
-Basically Netlify will sneakily return index.html
+However, unlike a redirect, rewrites do not change the URL.
+Basically Netlify will sneakily render index.html

 under the hood, without telling the browser.